 In this post, I'll go over some of the best types of baits and techniques I use to catch bass in the winter months and how to keep safe while doing so!

 In the winter, bass fishing is challenging, so you need to rely on tricks and bait to attract them.

 Using the correct equipment and techniques can have just as much success in winter as in warmer months.

 Choose the Best Bait

-Since the water is so cold, the bass don't want to exert additional energy trying to catch hard-to-catch baits.
+Since the water is so cold, the bass don't want to exert additional energy to catch hard-to-catch baits.